RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 Introduce the break to the member as a helpful thing to do:

-Listener: It will be helpful if we take a short break now, and come back after 5 minutes or so to wrap up our chat.
-You can use the break to reflect on our chat and how you want to make use of the time until our next chat.
+|Listener:|It will be helpful if we take a short break now, and come back after 5 minutes or so to wrap up our chat.
+||You can use the break to reflect on our chat and how you want to make use of the time until our next chat.
+{:.chat}

 ### Catching up

 Before the break itself, ask a catch-up question like this:

-Listener: Is there anything else you feel I need to know before we take the break?
+|Listener:|Is there anything else you feel I need to know before we take the break?
+{:.chat}

 At this time members often say something significant that they would not otherwise have revealed.